Preparedness & Postcards

 Preparedness: In the disaster industry, as in many other industries, minutes matter.
 Time is a scarce resource.
 Implementation of an arranged sequence of timely decisions and choreographed actions across multiple systems and agencies requires extensive pre-planning.

 Alongside this demanding career, I discovered watercolor painting.
-Painting was cathartic, providing an active means maintaining mental solitude while processing turbulent disaster activities.
+Painting was cathartic, providing an active means of processing turbulent disaster activities.
 Painting restored balance.

 Watercolor became a means to capture what couldn’t be briefed - grief, resolve, exhaustion, and hope.
 Responders working shoulder to shoulder.
 A bottle of water passed hand to hand.

-The watercolor passion flowed to my adventures in travel.
+I continued to apply my watercolor passion to my adventures in travel.

 These concepts of disasters, recovery, contingency planning, resiliency, and time management are intertwined in daily living, travel, and certainly the development of any professional career.